simslab/scHPF/README.md

 Pre-release of [Single-cell Hierarchical Poisson Factorization (scHPF)](https://www.biorxiv.org/content/early/2018/07/11/367003), as described in the forthcoming manuscript: <br/> *De novo* Gene Signature Identification from Single-Cell RNA-Seq with Hierarchical Poisson Factorization.

-scHPF is a tool for _de novo_ discovery of both discrete and continuous expression patterns in single-cell RNA\-sequencing (scRNA-seq) data.
-It adapts [Hierarchical Poisson Factorization](http://www.cs.columbia.edu/~blei/papers/GopalanHofmanBlei2015.pdf) to avoid prior normalization and model variable sparsity across genes and cells.
-Algorithmic details, benchmarking against alternative methods, and scHPF's application to a spatially sampled high-grade glioma can be found in our [paper on biorXiv](https://www.biorxiv.org/content/early/2018/07/11/367003).

 ## Updates

 scHPF has a new, improved implementaiton in numba that includes both a command line interface and a scikit-learn-like API.
 It is substailly faster and more memory-efficient than Tensorflow scHPF, espcially when many virtual CPUs are available in a high performance compute cluster or compute service like AWS.
 Numba scHPF not currently back-compatible with trained models from Tensorflow scHPF, but I will be fixing this very soon.

+## About
+scHPF is a tool for _de novo_ discovery of both discrete and continuous expression patterns in single-cell RNA\-sequencing (scRNA-seq) data.
+It adapts [Hierarchical Poisson Factorization](http://www.cs.columbia.edu/~blei/papers/GopalanHofmanBlei2015.pdf) to avoid prior normalization and model variable sparsity across genes and cells.
+Algorithmic details, benchmarking against alternative methods, and scHPF's application to a spatially sampled high-grade glioma can be found in our [paper on biorXiv](https://www.biorxiv.org/content/early/2018/07/11/367003).

 # Documentation